 August 7 – Ruth and Max Bloomquist

 With influences of folk, bluegrass, and country, they have created a heart touching, audience pleasing acoustic Americana that is all their own.

 Back by popular demand, Traverse City singer-songwriters and multi-instrumentalists, Katie Larson, Savannah Buist and Michael Dause, have created a sound all their own that is winning praise from music lovers across the country.

 $10 suggested donation for admission, with the exception of the Joshua Davis Trio concert on July 10 which will be ticketed due to an expected high turnout.

-The Jessie Frohlich Amphitheater was built in 1995 by David Barr and Jim Ristine.
+The amphitheater was originally built in 1995 and dedicated in memory of Jessie Frohlich by Edward P. Frohlich.
 An acoustic engineer helped choose the acoustically ideal location, and Michigan architect Bob Holdeman designed the venue.
-Its terraced seating accommodates about 150 people, with additional space for another 50 people to bring lawn chairs and picnic blankets.
+It was rebuilt for the 2014 season with a major grant from Michigan Council for Arts and Cultural Affairs.
+Its terraced seating, built by David Barr and Jim Ristine, accommodates about 150 people, with additional space for another 50 to 100 people to bring lawn chairs and picnic blankets.